tabishfayyaz/notes-and-books/kotlin-programming.md

 - **_let_** returns the results of your expression implicitly
 - _double bang operator_ or _non-null assertion operator_ (!!.): when a call is made to a non-existent thing you demand that a null pointer exception be thrown, generally advised not to be used unless you want to assert for non-null
 - _null coalesging operator_ (?:) if thing on the lefthand side of me is null, do the thing on the righthand side instead, sort of like providing a default
+- In kotlin variables are non-nullable by default

 ### A function that returns nullable string
 ```